Family Fun

 Playgrounds & Plazas

-Casco’s plazas double as play zones — with pigeons to chase, shady benches to relax on, and safe, car-free corners perfect for kicking a ball.
+Family fun in Casco Viejo plazas double as play zones with pigeons to chase, shady benches to relax on, and safe, car-free corners perfect for kicking a ball.
 Families often gather in Plaza Tomás Herrera or the newly renovated Plaza V Centenario to enjoy snacks, strolls, or spontaneous soccer matches.
 These public spaces are a breath of fresh air, offering kids room to roam while adults soak in the neighborhood vibe.
 It’s laid-back, local, and full of everyday charm.

 Ice Cream, Treats & Cafés